-Samsung Galaxy Note II given new pink paint job, expected to hit Taiwan later this monthAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note II given new pink paint job, expected to hit Taiwan later this monthAlex Wagner - Editorial Director of News and Content

 It took nearly five months to for the Samsung Galaxy Note II's color selection to grow from two options to four, but Samsung didn't wait nearly as long to add a fifth color to the group.
 Samsung's Taiwanese arm today announced a new "cherry blossom pink" version of the Galaxy Note II, complete with a matching pink S Pen.
 This new Note II is the same as the previous models when it comes to specs, featuring a 5.5-inch 1280x720 HD Super AMOLED display, 1.6GHz quad-core processor, 8-megapixel rear/1.9-megapixel front cameras and Android 4.1 Jelly Bean.
 The pink Note II is expected to go on sale in Taiwan by the end of February for NT$22,900, or around $774 U.S. dollars.